BumbleTree/PS3EyeVCam/README.md

 ## What It Does For You

 * **Automatic Sleep & Wake:** The camera only turns on when a program is actually using it.
 The physical camera is powered down (0% CPU, LED off) when not in use.
 It wakes up in under a second when needed.
+* **Built-in Microphone Array Support:** Automatically installs a custom audio driver configuration that exposes the PS3 Eye's high-quality microphone array as a standard Windows audio input device (**"PS3 Eye Camera"**), working seamlessly out-of-the-box.
 * **Easy Access Settings:** Control camera settings directly from a system tray icon.
 * **Settings Persistence:** Mirroring, gain, exposure, and white balance settings are saved and remembered automatically.
 * **Automatic Silent Start:** Starts automatically when you sign into Windows without triggering any popups (UAC prompt-free).
 * **Zero Driver Hassles:** No need to download Zadig or other custom installer programs.
-The installation script handles the entire driver setup automatically.
+The installation script handles the entire driver setup automatically for both video and audio.

 ---